 But after falling into depression, I realized that one of the main reasons why I’m trapped in this darkness is because I choose to give and give and give until there was nothing left of me.

-I was too fixated of putting the needs of other people first that I forgot to take care of my own.
+I was too fixated on putting the needs of other people first that I forgot to take care of my own.

 You can’t pour from an empty cup.
-You can’t expect yourself to continue to function, to continue to be truly happy if you are not taking care of yourself.
+You can’t expect yourself to continue to function, to continue to be genuinely happy if you are not taking care of yourself.

 You won’t always be a priority to others that’s why you need to learn to respect yourself, take care of yourself and make yourself a priority.